Easily Embed TypeKit Fonts into your Drupal Website

 Download and install the @font-your-face module onto your Drupal site, and to go admin/settings/fontyourface to configure it.
 Enter your TypeKit API key, and click 'Import Typekit' to import your kits and fonts.

-Go to admin/build/themes/fontyourface, and click 'Browse fonts to enable'.
+Go to admin/dist/themes/fontyourface, and click 'Browse fonts to enable'.
 Click on the name of the font that you want to enable, check 'Enabled', and click 'Edit font' to save your changes.

 With the font enabled, you can now use it in your CSS.

 Oliver Davies is a full-stack Web Developer and System Administrator based in the UK.
 He is a Senior Developer at Microserve and a part-time freelancer specialising in Drupal, Symfony and Laravel development and Linux systems administration.